-- (2) Where any officer in the public service is temporarily appointed to the staff of the Commission, the provisions of subsection (2) of section 14 of the National Transport Commission Act, No.37 of 1991 shall, mutatis mutandis apply to and in relation to, such officer. - (3) Where any officer in the public service is permanently appointed to the staff of the Commission, the provision of subsection (3) of section 14 of the National Transport Commission Act.
-No.37 of 1981 shall, mutatis mutandis, apply to, and in relation to, such officer. - (4) Where the Commission employs a person who has agreed to serve to the Government for a specified period, any period of service to the Commission, shall be regarded as service to the Government for the purpose of discharging the obligations of that person under such agreement. - 26.
-(1) No proceedings civil or criminal, shall be instituted against any member of the Commission or any officer or servant appointed to assist the Commission, other than for contempt, or against any other person assisting the Commission in any other way, for any act which to good faith is done or omitted to be done, by him, as such member or officer or servant or other person.
+- (2) Where any officer in the Public service is temporarily appointed to the staff of the Commission, the provisions of subsection (2) of section 14 of the National Transport Commission Act, No. 37 of 1991 shall, mutatis mutandis, apply to, and in relation to, such officer. - (3) Where any officer in the public service is permanantly appointed to the staff of the Commission, the provisions of subsection (3) of section 14 of the National Transport Commission Act, No. 37 of 1981 shall, mutatis mutandis, apply to, and in relation to, such officer.

+(4) Where the Commission employs a person who has agreed to serve to the Government for a specified period, any period of service to the Commission, shall be regarded as service to the Government for the purpose of discharging the obligations of that person under such agreement.

-Protection of action
+Protection of action.